 A Grindr ‘hustler’ who supplied serial killer Stephen Port with his lethal GHB was jailed for 31 years for murdering an energy company boss with the same drug.

 Gerry Matovu, 25, was dealing the chemsex drug to Port, 44, when he was using it to kill four victims and rape dozens of others.

 Matovu and his boyfriend Brandon Dunbar, 23, preyed on their casual lovers by spiking their drinks with GHB to steal from them and fund their own massive chemsex habits.

 For 19 months they lived in an almost non-stop orgy of drugs and all night sex with men they met on dating websites.

-After the GHB had left their victims helpless the pair took not their laptops, phones and cash snapped pictures of their credit cards to use for taxi fares and to buy goods online.
+After the GHB had left their victims helpless the pair took their laptops, phones and cash and snapped pictures of their credit cards to use for taxi fares and to buy goods online.

 They would also load up suitcases and holdalls with any clothes they fancied and even worthless ‘trophies’ like lightbulbs and toilet brushes.

 Many of their 12 victims were too embarrassed to report them and police believe many more have not come forward.